Lxcxs/JS-Quiz/README.md

-You need to open index on a server, because i use fetch api.
+You need to open index on a server to work, because i use fetch api.